MCRC

 MCRC’s reputation across all aspects of cancer research has been driven by this collaborative and multidisciplinary approach, developing various centres of excellence to promote its offering.

 Whilst MCRC has remained at the forefront of this research, other specialist centres in the UK had begun to detract the focus of attention away from the North West.
+Our client wanted to put Manchester and the region back on the map, with the MCRC as the umbrella organisation that encapsulates all of this important life-saving work.

 To achieve this goal, our client had decided to embark on a full refresh of their website design and a redevelopment with a strong focus on improving the user experience, with clearer routes and navigation, and refined messaging and calls to action.
 The website redesign should help elevate MCRC’s digital presence, bringing it in line with the organisation’s status as a world class research facility that will appeal to a varied internal and external audience of researchers, business leaders, healthcare professionals, patients and patient advocates.